JhngJng/JhngJng/README.md

 I'm Jihyeong Jung, undergraduate student of Department of Mathematical Sciences, KAIST👋

 ### Academic Interests
-* Machine Learning
+* Machine Learnings on Graph Structured data
-* Deep Learning
+* Developing Theoretically stable Machine Learning Framework
-* To be updated...

 <!--
 **JhngJng/JhngJng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.